alders/mythtv-stream-hls-dash/README.md

 Adapting the code to your distribution / web server is left as an exercise to the user.

-Note: take additional security measures in case you decide to open your web server to the internet.
+Note: do not run this code as is in an untrusted environment and do not open your web server to the internet.
+In either case additional security measures should be taken.
 Use at your own risk.

 ## Dependency